Huguitis/aoi.js-documentation/src/functions/util/math.md

 ---
 title: $math
-description: $math will return a calculated result with the given argument.
+description: $math will return a calculated result of the given argument.
 id: math
 ---

-`$math` will return a calculated result with the given argument.
+`$math` will return a calculated result of the given argument.

 ## Usage